Who We Are

 Jen has an MPA from Princeton University and a BA in Government from Dartmouth College where she graduated magna cum laude and Phi Beta Kappa.
 At Dartmouth, Jen played varsity soccer and was president of the Mountaineering Club.

 Jen is dedicated to weaving wellness, laughter and joy into her work with clients.
 She is a trained life coach and yoga instructor.
-A life-long athlete who is happiest in the mountains, Jen recharges in nature on a mountain bike.
-She enjoys coaching youth basketball and fantasizes about being the first female coach of the Boston Celtics.
+A life-long athlete who is happiest in the mountains, Jen recharges in nature on a mountain bike or telemark skis.
+She enjoys organizing mountaineering trips for women and coaching youth basketball.
 Jen lives in Portola Valley, CA with her family.

 Shelley Ratay, Partner